 Apparel that is made with 100% organic cotton are softer than a conventional 100% cotton t-shirt.
 The fabric is hypoallergenic and extremely breathable.

-That’s why we have chosen to make our hiking neck gaiter from organic cotton.
+That’s why we have chosen to make our Earth in Common Neck Gaiter from organic cotton.
 It is also made with a sustainable and environmentally produced fabric called Tencel.
 If you haven’t heard about it, you can read more about it here.

 Learn more about the Consumer Alert on bamboo fabric in Canada on the Government of Canada website.